bozdagilgi/UNHCR-RMS-Indicators/README.md

 # UNHCR-RMS-Indicators
-Here is the standard indicator calculations for RMS which is done based on CAPI v2 RMS.
+Here is the standard indicator calculations for RMS which is done based on CAPI v2 RMS,CATI and CAPI V3.

 ##For further information you can check :